nvoynov/marko/README.md

 ### Templates

 Marko uses templates placed under the `tt` folder to compile sources into artifacts.
 You can use and customize the default one or design your own for particular purposes.
-It's just pure ERB, where Clerq enumerates TreeNodes and renders the node output.
+It's just pure ERB, where Marko enumerates TreeNodes and renders the node output.

 ```
 <%= @node.header %>